-An American historian who writes and lectures about a range of topics including Abraham Lincoln and the Civil War, popular culture and visual history.
+An American historian who writes and lectures about a range of topics including Abraham Lincoln and the Civil War, the Founding Fathers, popular culture and visual history.

-His latest book is Lincoln's Last Speech: Wartime Reconstruction & The Crisis of Reunion.
-Order it today via the links below.
+His latest book is The Sum of Our Dreams: A Concise History of America.
+Order it today via the link below.

-Masur's previous book, Lincoln's Hundred Days, was awarded the 2013 Lincoln Institute Book Prize.
+Masur's Lincoln's Hundred Days was awarded the 2013 Lincoln Institute Book Prize.

 For more essays and articles by Louis Masur: click here.